Get Tech Tips

 If you are young and new to the trade, we need you.
 We are grateful to have you.
-However, if you aren’t thoughtful you might get fired.
+However, if you aren't thoughtful, you might get fired.

-Here are my 8 top tips to help you make it a great a career.
+Here are my 8 top tips to help you make it a great career.

 #8 – Act interested (even when you aren't)

 I know sometimes your trainer can be boring, but when he is talking, look alive.
-Literally… I’ve seen apprentices who I wondered if they were actually dead… smelly… unresponsive… you get it.
+Literally, I've seen apprentices and wondered if they were actually dead: smelly, unresponsive… you get it.

 A good trainer does a lot more than give you the answers.
 They invest in you and try to set you up for success.
 When someone is attempting to invest in you, it's important that you listen up and pay them the respect they deserve.

 #7 – Learn the names of basic tools

 I know it can be difficult to keep all the tools straight if you are new, but try to remember the basics.
-Read up enough so that when your trainer asks for “channel locks” you don’t say “what’s that”.
-This isn’t difficult to do and if you want to get familiarized with some tools you can look through the HVAC School tool list
+Read up enough so that when your trainer asks for “channel locks,” you don't say, “What's that?”
+This tip isn't difficult to do, and if you want to get familiarized with some tools, you can look through the HVAC School tool list.

 #6 – Keep the music off and the earbuds out